Small Business Grants vs. Small Business Funding

 There are some factors you want to consider when looking for funding.
 These factors include eligibility requirements, such as annual revenue and credit score.
 The funding terms, such as interest rates and timeframes, are also important.

 Types of Small Business Funding Available

 You might think of small business funding as limited to conventional bank loans.
-While these loans are one popular choice, they aren’t the only business funding option you can pursue.
+While these small business loans are one popular choice, they aren’t the only business funding option you can pursue.

 The SBA and other organizations offer funding that’s a better fit for some businesses than a bank loan.
 There are also alternative methods, including online funding, crowdfunding, and merchant cash advances.

 Banks offer conventional funding for small businesses.
 If you receive a conventional loan, you’ll usually need to begin paying it back on a monthly basis with interest.
 Some banks offer quarterly or annual payments.

 Banks have strict criteria for lending, which means a conventional loan can be hard to secure.
 Requirements often include annual revenue of $300,000, a credit score of 680 or higher, and four years in business.